Philippine, Vietnamese troops play soccer and sing on disputed island

 Manila and Hanoi still claim both islands.

-(Additional reporting by Greg Torode in HONG KONG and Sui-Lee Wee in BEIJING; Writing by Dean Yates; Editing by Nick Macfie)
+(Additional reporting by Greg Torode in HONG KONG; Writing by Dean Yates; Editing by Nick Macfie)